joaquinOnSoft/OTExploreMultiImporter/doc/ot-explore-excel-importer.md

 Once the messages are available in **OpenText Explore** you can create your owns dashboards to analyze the information listened.

-> [OpenText™ Explore](https://www.opentext.com/products-and-solutions/products/customer-experience-management/contact-center-workforce-optimization/opentext-explore) is a business discovery solution that allows business and call center professionals to view cross-channel interactions collectively for a comprehensive picture of customer behaviors and relationships.
+> [OpenTextâ„¢ Explore](https://www.opentext.com/products-and-solutions/products/customer-experience-management/contact-center-workforce-optimization/opentext-explore) is a business discovery solution that allows business and call center professionals to view cross-channel interactions collectively for a comprehensive picture of customer behaviors and relationships.

 ## Command line execution